aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 version that depends on the AWS Glue version you are using.
 This can be used to schedule and run tasks that don't require an Apache Spark environment.

 We’ll default to `PythonVersion.3_9`.
-Python shell jobs don't support different worker typesbut do have they have a MaxDPU feature.
-Developers can choose MaxDPU = `0.0625` or MaxDPU = `1`.
-By default, axDPU will be set `0.0625`.
+Python shell jobs have a MaxCapacity feature.
+Developers can choose MaxCapacity = `0.0625` or MaxCapacity = `1`.
+By default,
+MaxCapacity will be set `0.0625`.
 Python 3.9 supports preloaded analytics libraries using the `library-set=analytics` flag, and this feature will be enabled by default.

 ```
 new glue.PythonShellJob(this, 'PythonShellJob', {